santoslab/ksu-cis-501-web/src/main/rst/source/09-state-diagrams/index.rst

 .. _state-diagrams:

-State diagrams for programming controllers
+State Diagrams for Programming Controllers
 ##########################################

 A controller holds an algorithm or protocol.